 Ad Fontes Media rates Boing Boing in the Skews Left category of bias and as Generally Reliable/Analysis OR Other Issues in terms of reliability.
-Boing Boing is a website that features articles about technology, science fiction, gadgets and unique news of the day.
+Boing Boing is a website that features "mostly wonderful things" such as articles about technology, science fiction, movies and unique news of the day.
 It started as a cyberpunk zine in 1988, then moved online in 1995 and became a weblog in 2000.
-The website is a publication of Happy Mutants LLC and records approximately 4.2 million visits per month.
-Boing Boing also produces an in-flight TV channel on Virgin America planes.
+The website is a publication of Happy Mutants LLC.

 Panels of analysts from Ad Fontes Media regularly review representative sample content to rate it for reliability and bias.
 Each panel of analysts comprises one left-leaning, one right-leaning, and one center-leaning analyst.